gridengine/gridengine/doc/README-DRMAA-Java.txt

 3. Getting Support
 ------------------

-   For commercial deployments N1GE6 DRMAA is recommended.
+   For commercial deployments SGE DRMAA is recommended.

-   If you're having trouble with the DRMAA library included with the Grid Engine 6 release, please visit:
+   If you're having trouble with the DRMAA library delivered with Sun Grid Engine, please visit:

       http://gridengine.sunsource.net/servlets/ProjectIssues